taoshidev/time-series-prediction-subnet/README.md

 # Running a Miner

+If you're running a miner, you should see three types of requests: LiveForwardHash, LiveForward, and LiveBackward.

+LiveForwardHash is requested first, which will be a hash of your predictions.
+LiveForward will be requested 60 seconds later which will request the actual predictions made (non-hashed).
+Using the hash and the actual predictions, validators can validate the authenticity of the predictions made, ensuring no participants are copying anothers.

+- **LiveForwardHash** - will be when you provide a hash of your predictions.
-If you're running a miner, you should see two types of requests: LiveForward and LiveBackward.
-LiveForward will be when your miner performs predictions; LiveBackward will receive the results that occurred live if you want to use them for any updating purposes.
+- **LiveForward** - will be when your miner provides your actual predictions.
+- **LiveBackward** - will receive the results that occurred live if you want to use them for any updating purposes.

 You'll receive rewards for your predictions `~10 hours` after making them.
 Therefore, if you start running on the network, you should expect a lag in receiving rewards.
 Predictions are reviewed and rewarded every 30 minutes.